LucianIoan31/Stats-preview-card-component/README.md

 - absolute/relative positioning
 - media queries

-**Note: These are just examples.
-Delete this note and replace the list above with your own choices**

 ### What I learned

 Finally find out why Frontend is giving me the desktop width to be 1444px and how to make it work. hahaha

 I learnt how to add an overlay to an image.
 Asked Chat GPT for that. (is there any other solution for this?)

-Is using Chat GPT when you don't remeber things a bad habbit?
+Is using Chat GPT when you don't remember things a bad habit?
 Please note that I use it not for an absolute solution but to induce me a way for the solution I want.

 I feel like I am more confident in finding why my elements are not centering when I want them to be centered.